 There is hope for healing your life and relationships.
 Whether you want to learn tools to cope with a family member who is incredibly difficult and toxic or you need to heal after coming to the realization you need to cut this person out of your life, I can help.
 I typically help people first address the intense anxiety they feel in their personal relationships and help them address whatever triggers are most disabling in the moment.
 When you are ready then I support clients in grounded, empowered decision making about boundary setting which can run the continum from continuing to engage with the difficult person or cutting them off completely.
 Then if the client is willing we go back and explore what it was in their early life or personality that made them vulnerable to narcissistic abuse if that is relevant.

 Often I use psycho education to help increase understanding and awareness, psycho dynamic interventions to heal emotional wounds and EMDR to address traumas.
-This therapy can be particularly helpful for people going through high conflict divorces with an ex-spouse who is impossible to compromise with.
+This therapy can be particularly helpful for people going through high conflict divorces with an ex-spouse who is impossible to compromise or co-parent with.
 Being able to peacefully move on with your life and parallel parent with a high conflict ex is a wonderful gift of healing you can give yourself and your kids.

 If you would like to find out more about how I can help, please email me at Lindseystewart05@gmail.com or call 916-952-7187 to discuss your situation and set up an appointment.